trottar/scrivener-latex/PhDThesis.md

   \label{eq:z_decay}
 \end{equation}

-\noindent where $x_U$ is a random number generated by a uniform distibution (lying between 0 and 1). $z_{decay} is implimented in SIMC for each simulted event as a random location where the kaon decays.
+\noindent where $x_U$ is a random number generated by a uniform distibution (lying between 0 and 1). $z_{decay}$ is implimented in SIMC for each simulted event as a random location where the kaon decays.
 Once a simulated kaon event reachs $z_{decay}$, it decays according to the decay channels in table \ref{tab:4-5_kaon_decay}.
 Each decay channel has a corresponding branching fraction which describes the probability of the kaon decaying to that channel.
 In SIMC, the kaon is transformed, including randomly dividing its energy and momentum, into one of these charged daughter particles corresponding to the chosen branch.

 These decay products can still trigger valid trigger events, so proper cuts and kinematic reconstruction are required.
 A majority of the daughter particles are removed, but, a fraction of decayed kaon events, contribute to the yields and must be accounted for.

-## Radiative Corrections{#Section-6.6}
+## Radiative Corrections{#Section-4.6}

-As discussed in various other chapters (such as chapter \ref{Chapter-4-5-4}), Bremmstrahlung radiation is produced when a charged particle is suddenly accerated or decelerated.
+As discussed in various other chapters (such as chapter \ref{Chapter-2-5-4}), Bremmstrahlung radiation is produced when a charged particle is suddenly accerated or decelerated.
 This consequence of energy conservation occurs at various points in the hut, when the traversing particle goes through electric fields, specifically, when they traverse through the fields of the atomic structure in the medium.
 The effects of Bremmstrahlung radiation can be seen directly in the data as either a widening of the missing mass and energy spectra (i.e. poorer resolution) or a shift in central values.
-In the case of $p(e,e'K^+)\Lambda$, the $\Lambda$ peak was broadened in an asymmetrically and, as discussed in Chapter \ref{Chapter-5-3-4}, the radiative corrections are important for defining the missing mass cuts.
+In the case of $p(e,e'K^+)\Lambda$, the $\Lambda$ peak was broadened in an asymmetrically and, as discussed in Chapter \ref{Chapter-3-3-4}, the radiative corrections are important for defining the missing mass cuts.

 SIMC uses a radiative correction algorithm derived from extending inclusive electrons scattered off a proton target to coincidence elastic reactions.
 In the case of meson electroproduction, this formalism is modified to assume that the proton is a fixed target with the final state meson being treated as an an off-shell proton that travels forwards and detected by one of the two spectrometers.
 To achieve comprehensive simulations of the radiative effects, the Bremmstrahlung radiation of the particle when it interacts with the fields along the material (so called external Bremmstrahlung) and radiation of the particle from the fields of the nucleus during the reaction (so called internal Bremmstrahlung) had to be modeled.